signature-opensource/CK-AppIdentity/CK.AppIdentity/Configuration/README.md

 A `ImmutableConfigurationSection` is a `IConfigurationSection` that captures once for all the content and path of any other `IConfigurationSection`.

-Each application identity objects is bound and expose its immutable configuration section.
+Each application identity objects is bound and exposes its immutable configuration section.

 The `MutableConfigurationSection` acts as a builder for immutable configuration and hence is used to initialize dynamic parties.